Skip To Main Content

 ESH904 SHAKESPEARE & MODERN DRAMA

-Students learn the fundamentals of speech communication.
-They listen to, deliver, discuss, write about and respond to informative, persuasive, interview and impromptu speeches.
+This ECSU-equivalent course offers students an opportunity to learn the fundamentals of speech communication and the opportunity to earn university credit.
+Students listen to, deliver, discuss, research, write and respond to informative, persuasive, interview and impromptu speeches.
+Students explore topics like rhetorical situations, claims and evidence, reasoning and organization, and style while writing and delivering their own speeches.
 Speeches are videotaped and critiqued.
-Literature, grammar, vocabulary, reading, writing, and critical thinking are central to the course (full year – 1 credit) 12.
+Prerequisite: teacher recommendation (full year – 1 credit) 11, 12.

 ECSU equivalent course COM230: Basic Speech (3 credits)